 Frequently asked questions

-- What do you need to open an IRA?
+- What do you need to open a traditional or a Roth IRA?

-- Not much.
-In most states, anyone over the age of 18 can open a traditional or Roth IRA.
-These can be opened in minutes, requiring only simple background information.
+- In most states, anyone over the age of 18 can open a traditional or Roth IRA in minutes with only simple background information.
 You’ll need to choose where you want to open your IRA and what you want to invest in.
-Almost anyone can open up an IRA at most banks and financial institutions, regardless of whether or not they already have a 401(k) or other type of retirement savings plan.
+Almost anyone can open up an IRA at most banks and financial institutions, regardless of whether or not they already have a 401(k) or another type of retirement savings plan.